bentoml/BentoML/docs/source/reference/build_config.rst

     These are already used internally by BentoML and users are **NOT EXPECTED** to use them.
     They are here so that developers can use them if needed.

-.. autofunction:: bentoml.build_utils.generate_dockerfile
+.. autofunction:: bentoml._internal.bento.gen.generate_dockerfile

-.. autoclass:: bentoml.build_utils.DistroSpec
+.. autoclass:: bentoml._internal.bento.docker.DistroSpec
     :members: